2004durgesh/ai-server/README.md

 # AI Server 🚀

-This is a server-side application for the RBL Project, utilizing Google's Generative AI for text and image processing.
-The server is built with Node.js and Express.

 ## Getting Started 🏁

 These instructions will help you set up the project on your local machine for development and testing purposes.